top of page

 Both a humbling and euphoric find.
 Somewhat like the new partner, you would have no qualms telling the parents about.

-Not only was the eggshell edible, but the wrapper on a cupcake that followed sometime later was also good to eat.
-In actual fact, apart from the plates served on and the cutlery, it was all for eating.
+The eggshell edible, the wrapper on a cupcake that followed sometime later, also good to eat.
+In fact, apart from the plates served on and the cutlery, it was all for eating.

-Cheese fondue with rendered beef fat had been reinvigorated following the chefs' recent return from the French Alps.
-An awakening that will have me reach for cheese fondue the next menu it crosses.
+After the chefs' recent return from the French Alps, cheese fondue with rendered beef fat had been reinvigorated.
+An awakening that will have me reach for cheese fondue on the next menu it crosses.

-'Emancipation' an inimitable twist on cod and chips.
+'Emancipation' a unique twist on cod and chips.
 An excited mouthful of savoury crunch you want to have repeatedly.
 Perfection!

 Just as the dishes went from fish to meat to poultry, so did we journey from the Caribbean to Europe and the far east.
-Our taste buds from savoury to sweet and all the other eyes smiling flavours in between.
+Our taste buds go from savoury to sweet and all the other eyes smile flavours in between.

-Ultimately gratified with a recognizably flavoured drumstick lolly ice cream and that long-awaited tray of macarons.
+Ultimately gratified with a recognisably flavoured drumstick lolly ice cream and that long-awaited tray of macarons.

 Not to be concerned with the flavours and fillings; single out the ones your eyes are drawn to.

-Certainly, after fourteen plates, your memory will dangle this taste experience in front of you for some time to come.
+Certainly, after fourteen plates, your memory will dangle this taste experience in front of you for some time.
 And just like the macaron selection, it is all but impossible to choose the starring plate of the show.

-Wine - Vineyards from around the world make an appearance during the wine pairings.
-A selection of champagnes, reds and whites.
-The outright favourite being the Contro Brachetto d'Acqui 2019.
+Wines: Vineyards from around the world appear during the wine pairings.
+A selection of champagnes, reds, whites and roses.
+My favourite, the Brachetto d'Acqui, Contero - fruity, mousse and sweet.

-For the non-wine drinkers, a glass of cherry soda with fermented passion fruit juice is a glass of foamy topped contentedness.
+For non-wine drinkers, a glass of cherry soda with fermented passion fruit juice is your glass of foamy topped contentedness.

 Is 'The Man' and 'The Man Behind The Curtain' deserving of their Michelin star?
 With a solid marriage in place since 2015, Michelin undoubtedly believes and agrees they do.
-And aren't they the bible when it comes to discerning palates?
+And so did we.
+And isn't Michelin the bible when it comes to discerning palates?

 Highlights: It was a solid performance from the staff throughout the evening.
-Emancipation remains the most memorable dish of the night whilst the glass of Contero Brachetto the most memorable wine.
-Artistic in both food and decor, chef O'Hare's personal touch is felt throughout the experience.
+Amazing - Emancipation, I'd readily return to eat this again.
+Memorable - the macarons and their presentation, notable - the glass of Contero Brachetto wine.
+Artistic in both food and decor, Chef O'Hare's touch is felt throughout the fine dining experience.

 Great For: a dégustation awakening, romantic dining, special occasions